Monday, July 14, 2008 Australia , Business , Entrepreneur , Innovation , Interview , Online , Service , Startup , Technology , Tools , Web

 • What are the main technologies used behind this venture?

-• Were you using lot of open source tool sets for this?
+• Were you using a lot of open-source tool sets for this?

 • What’s your thought on being an entrepreneur?
 How tough was it to start a venture in Australia?

-Being early to market seeing such huge potential as did many others and the constant validating your story and keeping the dream alive.
-Not being apart of the major publishers and being massively under financed made it very difficult.
+Being early to market seeing such huge potential as did many others constantly validating your story and keeping the dream alive.
+Not being a part of the major publishers and being massively under-financed made it very difficult.

-• What’s your thought on the start-ups culture and innovation coming out of Australia especially in media and telecom?
+• What’s your thought on the start-up culture and innovation coming out of Australia, especially in media and telecom?

-Always so exciting the last 2 years as more serious money enters the space.
-But its super competitive and many good ideas dont make it.
+Always been so exciting the last 2 years as more serious money enters the space.
+But it's super competitive and many good ideas don't make it.

 • What do you think the government (federal and state) should do to improve the culture of innovation and the telecom industry?